Intermodalics/pickit-docs/docs/robot-integrations/yaskawa/yaskawa_installation_and_setup.rst

 #.
 Select the folder **Pickit** > **MotoPlus** on the USB device under :guilabel:`MotoPlus APL` → :guilabel:`FOLDER`.
 #.
 Load the MotoPlus application under :guilabel:`MotoPlus APL` → :guilabel:`LOAD(USER APPLICATION)`.

+Press :guilabel:`Select`, :guilabel:`Enter` and confirm.
+Now reboot the controller in **normal mode** with the USB device still attached.
+After rebooting, set security to **management mode**.

+First check if the MotoPlus application is running by looking for robot output **#1024** under :guilabel:`IN/OUT` → :guilabel:`UNIVERSAL OUTPUT`, this output should be blinking.
+If the MotoPlus application is running you can continue with uploading the Pickit files.

 .. warning:: In the next step, uploading the system data file **MACRO INST DEF DATA, MACRO.DAT** will remove all existing macro files on your controller, before pushing in the Pickit macros.
    If this is unwanted, do not upload the file.
    In that case, you should upload all other files as described below, and then :ref:`manually define the macros. <manually-define_macros>`

-Press :guilabel:`Select`, :guilabel:`Enter` and confirm.
-Now reboot the controller in **normal mode** with the USB device still attached.
-After rebooting, set security to **management mode**.

 #.
 Load the correct USB device under :guilabel:`EX.
 MEMORY` → :guilabel:`DEVICE`.
 #.
 Select the folder **Pickit** > **Program** on the USB device under :guilabel:`EX.
 MEMORY` → :guilabel:`FOLDER`.